-We have so many great Mexican restaurants here in Seattle, that I rarely cook Mexican food at home, which sounds like a real crime after hearing myself saw that out loud.
-For the most part, I find it to be pretty labour intensive if you're making your own tortillas from scratch.
-I'm also slowly getting acquainted with the different flavors, so I don't quite have the skills to be able to whip something up from scratch (unless your talking about fish tacos) because I make those always.
+We have so many great Mexican restaurants here in Seattle, that I rarely cook Mexican food at home, which sounds like a real crime after hearing myself say that out loud.
+For the most part, I find it to be pretty labor intensive if you're making your own tortillas from scratch.
+I'm also slowly getting acquainted with the different flavors, so I don't quite have the skills to be able to whip something up from scratch (unless you're talking about fish tacos) because I make those always.
 I've made salsa verde (green salsa) a few times and this enchilada sauce is just a take on that.
-Tomatillos are in season right now, so I bought a boat load, and I made a double batch of this sauce.
+Tomatillos are in season right now, so I bought a boatload, and I made a double batch of this sauce.
 I will eat it on everything until the very last drop.

 VEGETARIAN ENCHILADAS VERDE